AndyBrown91/SimpleBlackjack/README.md

-SimpleCardGames
+Simple Blackjack
 ===============

-Simple card games created in a couple of hours as something to do
+Simple Blackjack game created in a couple of hours as something to do